What is it?

 - practising artists, curators and/or producers

-- within the first ten years of starting a professional practice (this can be self-defined – Jerwood New Work Fund FAQ)
+- within the first 10 years of starting a professional practice (see FAQ for details)

 - willing to be bold and take risks